rodneyshupe/Cookbook/Recipes/Desserts/MasonJarIceCream.rst

 Directions
 ----------

-1. Pour cream, sugar, vanilla and salt into a 16 ounce mason jar and secure tightly with a lid.
-Shake the mason jar until the cream thickens and almost doubles in size, 4 to 5 minutes.
-It should be opaque and easily coat the back of a wooden spoon.
+1. Pour cream, sugar, vanilla and salt into a 16 ounce mason jar and secure the lid tightly, then shake until the cream thickens and almost doubles, 4 to 5 minutes; it should be opaque and easily coat the back of a wooden spoon.
-2. Freeze for 3 hours, or until hardened.
-Scoop out ice cream with a spoon and serve with your favourite ice cream toppings.
+2. Freeze until hardened, about 3 hours.
+Scoop out and serve with your favourite ice cream toppings.